top of page

 Tires and Wear

 Due to the additional weight of an EV compared to a similar-sized ICEV and especially their extraordinary performance characteristics, EVs do need their own specially designed tires.
 But this isn't unusual.
 Trucks have their own range of tires.
 Sport cars have their own range of tires as well.
 Every vehicle needs a tire that meets the specific metrics of that vehicle.
-That's why there's hundreds of different tire models.
+That's why there are hundreds (thousands?) of different tire models.

 Vehicle weight, size, power, intended terrain, average prevailing weather and temperature, desired longevity, desired comfort, noise, etc. are all metrics to be considered.
 Tires are one of the most complex engineered components of any vehicle.
 So it makes perfect sense that EVs, as a class, would need a range of tires designed for them.